If you want to send me a Technics board for repair from outside the UK

 Opening the instrument & removing circuit boards

-If you get stuck at any stage, please ring for help
+If you get stuck at any stage, please ask for help

 1 – unplug the mains!

-2 – open the instrument – see Technics page
+2 – open the instrument – see the info I send you.

 5 – remove any screws which need removing – note which screw went where!

-6 – remove the board from its fixings – see Technics page – take it slowly and don’t get cross!!
+6 – remove the board from its fixings – see info I send you – take it slowly and don’t get cross!!

-If you need more help I can usually send you photos and instructions.
+I usually send you photos and good instructions.

 Packing

-Don’t use a Jiffy Bag (or even several Jiffy Bags) – it is NOT ENOUGH PROTECTION!
+Don’t use a Jiffy Bag – or even several Jiffy Bags – this is NOT enough protection!

-Put in a note giving the piano model and all your contact details!
+Please include a note giving the piano model and all your contact details.

 Payment